Henry Fuseli: Biography

-Antonio Canova, when on his visit to England, was much taken with Fuseli's works, and on returning to Rome in 1817 caused him to be elected a member of the first class in the Academy of St Luke.
+Antonio Canova, when on his visit to England, was much taken with Fuseli's works, and on returning to Rome in 1817, caused him to be elected a member of the first class in the Accademia di San Luca.

 Works

 As a painter, Fuseli favoured the supernatural.
-He pitched everything on an ideal scale, believing a certain amount of exaggeration necessary in the higher branches of historical painting.
-In this theory he was confirmed by the study of Michelangelo's works and the marble statues of the Monte Cavallo, which, when at Rome, he liked to contemplate in the evening, relieved against a murky sky or illuminated by lightning.
+He pitched everything on an ideal scale, believing a certain amount of exaggeration was necessary in the higher branches of historical painting.
+In this theory, he was confirmed by the study of Michelangelo's works and the marble statues of the Monte Cavallo, which, when at Rome, he liked to contemplate in the evening, relieved against a murky sky or illuminated by lightning.

-Describing his style, the 1911 edition of the Encyclopædia Britannica said that:His figures are full of life and earnestness, and seem to have an object in view which they follow with intensity.
-Like Rubens he excelled in the art of setting his figures in motion.
+Describing his style, William Michael Rossetti in the 1911 Encyclopædia Britannica Eleventh Edition said that:His figures are full of life and earnestness, and seem to have an object in view which they follow with intensity.
+Like Rubens, he excelled in the art of setting his figures in motion.
 Though the lofty and terrible was his proper sphere, Fuseli had a fine perception of the ludicrous.
 The grotesque humour of his fairy scenes, especially those taken from A Midsummer-Night's Dream, is in its way not less remarkable than the poetic power of his more ambitious works.

 Though not noted as a colourist, Fuseli was described as a master of light and shadow.
 Rather than setting out his palette methodically in the manner of most painters, he merely distributed the colours across it randomly.
 He often used his pigments in the form of a dry powder, which he hastily combined on the end of his brush with oil, or turpentine, or gold size, regardless of the quantity, and depending on accident for the general effect.
 This recklessness may perhaps be explained by the fact that he did not paint in oil until the age of 25.